JiShuWang/LearningChain/README.md

 # LearningChain: A Highly Scalable and Applicable Learning-Based Blockchain Performance Optimization Framework
 A blockchain performance predicition model based on machine learning, and a blockchain performance optimization framework.
-Published to IEEE Transactions on Network and Service Management.
+Has been published to IEEE Transactions on Network and Service Management.
 ## Address
 https://ieeexplore.ieee.org/document/9961087
 ## Cite